 Born in Bavaria, he was known for his power to heal body and spirit.
 After serving in the Pittsburgh area, Blessed Francis Seelos moved to New Orleans, where he died of yellow fever at the age of 48.
 He was proclaimed blessed by Pope John Paul II in 2000.

-A 90-minute one-man play about Blessed Seelos, developed by actor and playwright Casey Groves, was performed in 2012 at St. Alphonsus Church.
+A 90-minute one-man play about Blessed Seelos, developed by actor and playwright Casey Groves, was performed in 2012 at St. Alphonsus Church and again in 2016 in the Ryan Center.

 A National Catholic Reporter article by Retta Blaney states: “One-man show puts spotlight on Blessed Seelos’ healing ministry”, Groves says he got to see just how much his work with the Seelos play is a sacred art.